ConverterHQ

 Why convert JSON to XML?

-Convert to XML when the receiving system expects hierarchical tagged data, validation against schemas, or document-style structured exchange.
+Choose XML as target when the receiving system expects hierarchical tagged data, validation against schemas, or document-style structured exchange.

 What changes when converting JSON to XML?